kapouer/express-dom/README.md

   web page that is going to be modified.
   Options are passed to the user webkitgtk instance, and can be modified by user plugins.
-The author instance has no configurable options.
+The author instance has no configurable options. options.params is a special parameter that is called just before page.load, like this: options.params(options, req) - typically allowing to change per-request settings.

+* TODO !
   One option is specific to express-dom: busyTimeout, milliseconds, defaults 0 - which disables it.
   If a page instance emits `busy` events during that time period, it won't be